Qutuf/Qutuf/README.md

 Qutuf (قُطُوْف): An Arabic Morphological Analyzer (Including Stemming and Root Extraction) and Part-Of-Speech Tagger as an Expert System.

+ > Available now as an experimental web-service at https://qutuf.herokuapp.com.

 Qutuf is aimed to be the Core of a Framework for Arabic NLP (Natural Language Processing)